magento/devdocs/src/upgrade-compatibility-tool/run.md

 There are some limitations when running the previous command:

-*  This parameter refers to any tag that identifies a specific version of Magento.
+*  This parameter refers to any tag that identifies a specific version of Adobe Commerce.
 *  It is a requirement to provide this one explicitly; providing only the value of it will not work.
 *  Provide the tag version without any quotation marks (neither single nor double): ~~'2.4.1-develop'~~.
 *  You should NOT provide older versions than the one you have currently installed, nor older than 2.3, which is the oldest one supported at the moment.